Jean-Bernard Pommier

-Jean-Bernard Pommier (born 17 August 1944 in Beziers), is a French pianist and conductor.

-Early life and education
+Jean-Bernard Pommier (17 August 1944 – 23 April 2026) was a French pianist, conductor and academic teacher who made an international career.
+He was known for playing music by Beethoven, Tchaikovsky and Rachmaninoff.
+As a conductor, he led the Northern Sinfonia, the Orchestra Filarmonica di Torino and Sofia Philharmonic Orchestra.
+From 2006 to 2008, he directed the Festival de Menton.
+He taught as professor at the École Normale de Musique de Paris from 2018.

+Life and career

-Jean-Bernard Pommier began playing the piano at the age of four and gave his first public concert at the age of seven.
-He had his first lessons with the Russian schooled pianist Mina Koslova in Béziers.
-His father, who was an organist, would bring him to meet and play for Pablo Casals.
-At the age of 14, he moved to Paris to study piano with Yves Nat and Pierre Sancan and conducting with Eugene Bigot at the Paris Conservatoire.
-Later, he also worked with Eugene Istomin in New York.
+Jean-Bernard Pommier was born in Béziers on 17 August 1944, the son of an organist.
+He began playing the piano at the age of four and gave his first public concert at the age of seven.
+He had his first lessons in Béziers with the Russian-schooled Mina Koslova.
+His father introduced him to Pablo Casals.
+At the age of 14, he moved to Paris to study the piano, first privately with Yves Nat, as his last student, and then at the Conservatoire de Paris with Pierre Sancan, also studying conducting with Eugène Bigot.
+Later, he also worked with Eugene Istomin in New York City.

-International recognition came fast after winning the Berlin Young Musicians International Competition in 1960.

-Tchaikovsky Competition

-In 1962, aged seventeen, he was the youngest finalist at the International Tchaikovsky Competition in Moscow.
-He was awarded First Honourable Mention by a jury presided over by Emil Gilels.
+He was recognised internationally when he won Berlin Young Musicians International Competition in 1960.
+In 1962, he was at age 17 the youngest finalist at the International Tchaikovsky Competition in Moscow.
+He was awarded an honourable mention by a jury presided over by Emil Gilels.

-Musical relationship with Eugene Istomin

-In 1963 Jean-Bernard Pommier and Eugene Istomin met each other in Sofia where Pommier played Ravel's Concerto in G minor for the first time.
-Istomin complimented him on the Ravel Concert and suggested they would meet again.
-They established a transatlantic relationship punctuated by Istomins travels to Europe.
-Istomin said about the relationship: "It was not a master-student relationship, but an ongoing dialogue between colleagues.
-Jean-Bernard’s career was already well launched!
+In 1963 Pommier and Eugene Istomin met in Sofia where Pommier played Ravel's Piano Concerto in G major for the first time.
+Istomin complimented him on the Ravel Concerto and suggested they would meet again.
+They established a transatlantic relationship punctuated by Istomin's travels to Europe.
+Istomin said: "It was not a master-student relationship, but an ongoing dialogue between colleagues.
+Jean-Bernard's career was already well launched!
 I cannot take the glory for this – it is Jean-Bernard who deserves all the credit.
-I am honoured to have been his teacher -the teacher of an exceptional student!”.
+I am honoured to have been his teacher - the teacher of an exceptional student!”.
 They would go on to have a friendship of over forty years, performing together and making recordings.